 I’ve heard that the title ‘Romantic Road’ is a bit of a marketing ploy, none the less that the route takes you through some incredibly beautiful towns and it’s deserved of a place on your van life bucket list.

-Top tip: Starting in Wurzburg and travel South to Fussenso.
+Top tip: Start in Wurzburg and travel South to Fussenso.

 4. Drive through the National Parks in the South of France…